 Definitions are not exhaustive or definitive, but help to explain their meaning within the context of our website.

-Gaia House is not responsible for the content of external websites; links are for navigational ease only.
+(While reasonable care is taken, Gaia House is not responsible for the content of external websites.)

 Advaita Vedanta: An Indian spiritual tradition emphasizing Non-duality.
 Wikipedia article.